If you came across a weed stash that was thousands of years old, would you light it up?

 2700 Year Old Weed Stash Found in Yanghai Tombs

 Researchers recently discovered a weed stash in the Yanghai tombs in northern China.
 A 2,700 year old grave of a light haired Caucasian male, probably in his forties, contained the preserved THC-rich ground bud.
 Researchers believe that the man must have been a Shaman from the ancient Gushi culture of the Turpan Basin.

 Together with the cannabis were other paraphernalia that suggest his shamanic role.
-Trade tools and religious artifacts were often buried with the dead in ancient cultures.
+People often buried trade tools and religious artifacts with the dead in ancient cultures.
 These cultures believed that the dead would carry their treasures with them into the afterlife.
 The dry climatic conditions and alkaline soil play a key role in preserving these.
 For instance, the weed stash still appeared green, though it had lost the skunk like cannabis odor and taste.

 Studying the Weed Stash

 An international team of researchers have studied the 789g of cannabis cache and found that it contains tetrahydrocannabinol (THC), the psychoactive component found in cannabis that differentiates it from hemp.
 So this was likely recreational cannabis.
 Researchers have mainly excavated hemp-derived, CBD-dominant cannabis that could be used medicinally.